hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

   * s -> to show/hide the display of stamina

+  * a -> to show/hide the display of actions

   * b -> to show/hide the ball

   * any other key -> exit set-show/hide-mode